 In many ways, the Glidelite Snow Trekkers compare better to snowshoes.
 Throughout our testing and subsequent review, we found ourselves comparing them to snowshoes.
 Overall, the Glidelite Snow Trekkers are heavier than snowshoes and don't work as well on steep terrain.
 They are better than snowshoes in deep snow trail breaking and are much more efficient on flats, gentle ups, and low-angle descents.
 There is a slightly greater learning curve with the Snow Trekkers than with snowshoes of any sort.

-At over 8 pounds, including bindings and skins, this is not ultralight equipment.
+At over eight pounds, including bindings and skins, this is not ultralight equipment.
 The lightest AT setups, including bindings and skins, are lighter and offer more control.
-The Top Pick Atomic Backland 78 skis with suitably ultralight bindings and skins are around 2/3rds the weight of the Snow Trekkers.
 Snowshoes also are lighter.
-The Editors Choice MSR Lightning Ascent is half the weight of the Snow Trekkers.
+The Editors' Choice MSR Lightning Ascent snowshoe is half the weight of the Snow Trekkers.
 Despite the weight penalty, in their intended conditions, the Snow Trekkers are more efficient.
 They glide better than any snowshoes and better than any skin-equipped AT skis.
 The ability to use lightweight, flexible hiking shoes further enhances efficiency in stride.